dilaouid/shitshit/README.md

 **Algorithms:**

  - **[Haversine](https://github.com/dilaouid/shitshit/tree/main/haversine)**: formula to get the distance in meters between two positions points (**latitude** and **longitude**)
- - **[Video Streaming](https://github.com/dilaouid/shitshit/tree/main/video%20streaming)**: Stop using weird video balise pointing to the video.
+ - **[Basic Video Streaming](https://github.com/dilaouid/shitshit/tree/main/basic%20video%20streaming)**: Stop using weird video balise pointing to the video.
 Use the power of the stream instead, it's better and works JIT.
-So there's no need to download the whole video before starting playing it.
+Segment your video into chunks for a better performance.
+It's basic : no codecs, no adaptative, no subtitles